matheusdefarias/caffe_installation/README.md

-# How to install Caffe - The framework for Deep Learning on Ubuntu 18.04 with CUDA 10.1
+# How to install Caffe - The framework for Deep Learning on Ubuntu 18.04 LTS with CUDA 10.1
 This repository is just a guide to install the Framework Caffe for Deep Learning in a straight forward way.